 This ain’t no fanboy account, it’s the genuine lived experience of Walsh’s most intimate relationship.
 And while you’re there check out the pictures!
 (Walsh may be crazy, but he ain’t that crazy!)

 In a word...

 Rock Monster is about dependency, and not just on cocaine & alcohol but on romantic partners, relationships, and a half-formed identity as "rock star's girlfriend."

 Book 2 will cover Kristin Casey's early sobriety and struggle to forge a life that, while hardly mainstream, would be one of genuine authenticity.

 Book 3 covers Kristin's work in the sexual healing arena, helping and guiding others to experience deeper levels of physical & emotional intimacy.

-Fresh from a breakup, thirty year old Celia takes on the dating scene and a hot yoga practice simultaneously, then struggles to find the strength and flexibility to keep from falling on her ass in both.
+Thirty yr old Celia simultaneously takes on the dating scene and a hot yoga practice both, then struggles to find the strength & flexibility to keep from falling on her ass in both.
 (Rom Com)

 I have multiple TV spec projects in development including an unscripted episodic about Sacred Intimacy, and a political drama about a former sex worker.
 Contact me for details.

 Copyright © 2020 Kristin Casey - All Rights Reserved.